adferrand/docker-backuppc/README.md

 ## UI authentication/authorization

 BackupPC can use different methods to authenticate and authorize users to access the BackupPC Admin Web UI.
-The method used is controlled by the value of the `AUTHENTICATION_METHOD (default file)` environment variable.
+The method used is controlled by the value of the `AUTH_METHOD (default file)` environment variable.

 At this time there are two methods:
 * Credentials are defined in a httpasswd-like file.
 This is the default one.